Prajwal1591/SI-2024-Cubesat/README.md

   Shannon–Hartley theorem tells the maximum rate at which information can be transmitted over a communications channel of a specified bandwidth in the presence of noise.
   Mathematically,
-                       C = Blog<sub>2</sub>(1 + S/N)
+                       ===C = Blog<sub>2</sub>(1 + S/N)===
   where,
-                                             > C is the channnel capacity in bits per second;
+     C is the channnel capacity in bits per second;
-                                             > B is the bandwidth of the channel in hertz ;
+     B is the bandwidth of the channel in hertz ;
-                                             > S is the average received signal power over the bandwidth in watts
-                                             > N is the avg power of the noise and interference over the bandwidth in watts;
+     S is the average received signal power over the bandwidth in watts N is the avg power of the noise and interference over the bandwidth in watts;
-                                             > S/N is the Signal to Noise Ratio (SNR)
+     S/N is the Signal to Noise Ratio (SNR)